IFTTT/SparkleMotion/README.md

 AlphaAnimation alphaAnimation = new AlphaAnimation(Animation.ALL_PAGES, 0f, 1f);
 SparkleMotion.with(viewPager)
 		 .animate(mAnimation)
-		 .on(Animation.ANIMATION_ID_PAGE)
+		 .on(R.id.view_id)
 ```

-where `Animation.ALL_PAGES` indicates that the `AlphaAnimation` will be run on all pages within the ViewPager, and `Animation.ANIMATION_ID_PAGE` indicates this animation will be applied to the page View itself.
+where `R.id.view_id` is the id of the View inside the page Views.
+By setting this, Sparkle Motion will animate every View that matches this id within a single page, a range of pages, or in this case, `Animation.ALL_PAGES`,  which indicates that the `AlphaAnimation` will be run on all pages within the ViewPager.
+You can also use `Animation.ANIMATION_ID_PAGE` instead of specific View id to apply this animation to the page View itself.

 ## Cross Page Animations
 Animations that require to be animated across different pages needs to be run on `Decor`, which is an element within `SparkleViewPagerLayout`.